Healthcare-Robotics/assistive-gym/README.md

 # Assistive Gym

-> **v1.0** (this branch) has been released and is the active development branch!
-Check out the feature list below to see what is new in v1.0.
+> **v1.0 (this branch) has been officially released and is the active development branch!
+> Check out the feature list below to see what is new in v1.0.**
 ***

 Assistive Gym is a physics-based simulation framework for physical human-robot interaction and robotic assistance.